Eswatini Travel Insurance Guide

 Documentation Required: Medical reports, receipts, police reports for accidents, evacuation authorization documents

-• Keep all medical reports and itemized receipts from any healthcare facility you visit, as these are required for claims processing
+• Keep all medical reports and receipts from any treatment, as these are required for claims

 Get Covered for Eswatini